 - A post on any social platform, like Facebook or Twitter, utm_medium=social

 - A link in a cost-per-click ad, utm_medium=cpc

 - A link in an email signature, because it also appears in emails you're sending, is also utm_medium=email

 - A banner ad through Google Ads, utm_medium=paidsearch

 What's the "topic" you're driving people to?
-This describes what you're promoting and is more specific than source and medium.
-It might be a product you're selling, a blog post topic that will attract people to your site, an event you're promoting... the possibilities are endless.
+This describes what you're promoting.
+It might be a product you're selling, a blog post topic that will attract people to your site, or an event you're promoting.
+The possibilities are endless.

 Which keywords were used to attract these visitors?
 This is mainly used to track search keywords that you pay for in Google Ads campaigns.
 You can also use to identify other information, like the CTA on the link.

 What else do we need to know about this link?
 This parameter narrows down information about your link, so it can be used in many different ways.
 The most common is for testing two different versions of an ad, or A/B testing, but others include identifying the type of link (like an image vs. a button), where the link is placed (top of an ad vs. bottom), or specific content in a partner's post.

 Add UTM parameters when you shorten a link in Bitly or create a campaign.

 Your parameters are attached to the end of your destination URL, not to the short link.
 This gives you a short link that's easy to share while still capturing all of the valuable information that UTMs can provide.